kipoi/kipoi-containers/README.md

     - name: Name of the image without any extension
     - md5: A md5 checksum used to ensure integrity during download

-## Sync with Kipoi model zoo
+## Sync with Kipoi model repo

-As models get added and updated in the [model zoo](https://github.com/kipoi/models), the respective docker and singularity containers should also be added and updated  along with various json files in `kipoi_contaners/container-info` and github workflows in `.github/workflows`.
+As models get added and updated in the [model repo](https://github.com/kipoi/models), the respective docker and singularity containers should also be added and updated  along with various json files in `kipoi_contaners/container-info` and github workflows in `.github/workflows`.
 Execute this as follows -

 ```bash
 python kipoi_containers/updateoradd.py
 ```

-If everything is succesfull `kipoi_containers/kipoi-model-repo-hash` will be updated to the most recent commit on the master branch of the [model zoo](https://github.com/kipoi/models).
+If everything is succesfull `kipoi_containers/kipoi-model-repo-hash` will be updated to the most recent commit on the master branch of the [model repo](https://github.com/kipoi/models).

 **Note:** This **does not** update the jsons residing at the [model repo](https://github.com/kipoi/models/tree/master/shared/containers).
 For now, only the local jsons at `kipoi_contaners/container-info` gets updated.
 An automated feature to update the maps at the [model repo](https://github.com/kipoi/models/tree/master/shared/containers) followed by a pr will be added in future.